Bedrock-OSS/bedrock-wiki/docs/items/item-identifiers.md

 ### namespace:netherite_ingot

 -   The item will be allowed to put in a Smithing table.
--   The item can be used in Smithing Table recipes
+-   The item can be used in Smithing Table recipes.

 ---